Back to blog

 • several months

-Many students use incoming insurance for 1 to 6 months.
+Many students use incoming insurance for 1 to 6 months until their studies begin.

 • personal details